-- The operating budget consists of the following budgets: sales, production, direct materials, direct labor, factory overhead, ending inventory, cost of goods sold, selling & administrative, and income statement.
-The financial budget comprises the capital budget, the cash budget, and the budgeted balance sheet. - In Zero-Based Budgeting (ZBB), the base is taken as zero and the budget is devised as if it is for a new venture. - The ZBB process involves the following steps: decision unit identification; decision package development; evaluation and grading of decision packages; and resource allocation. - Some of the limitations of ZBB are that it provides for creation of budgetary slack; it involves a lot of documentation and hence is a slow process; and it is expensive to implement.
+The operating budget consists of the following budgets: sales, production, direct materials, direct labor, factory overhead, ending inventory, cost of goods sold, selling & administrative, and income statement.
+The financial budget comprises the capital budget, the cash budget, and the budgeted balance sheet. ?
+In Zero-Based Budgeting (ZBB), the base is taken as zero and the budget is devised as if it is for a new venture. ?
+The ZBB process involves the following steps:

+100%

+MATCHING BLOCK 57/246

+W

+decision unit identification; decision package development; evaluation and grading of decision packages;

+100%

+MATCHING BLOCK 58/246

+w

+unit identification; decision package development; evaluation and grading of decision packages;

+and resource allocation. ?
+Some of the limitations of ZBB are that it provides for creation of budgetary slack; it involves a lot of documentation and hence is a slow process; and it is expensive to implement.
+6.8

+Glossary Budget period:
-Budget period: Budget period is the time for which a budget is set.
-The period of the budget varies based on the type of industry, the production cycle of the organization, etc.

-Budgetary slack: Organizational slack, when created as a part of the budgeting activity, is called budgetary slack.
-It is the amount that is budgeted in excess of the actual requirement.
-It is a deliberate understatement of revenues and/or overstatement of expenses in the budget.
+Budget period is the time for which a budget is set.
+The period of the budget varies based on the type of industry, the production cycle of the organization, etc. Budgetary slack: Organizational slack, when created as a part of the budgeting activity, is called budgetary slack.
+It is the amount that is budgeted in excess of the actual requirement. l+ is a deliberate understatement of revenues and/or overstatement of expenses in the budget.
 Budgets/budgeting: Budgets can be defined as a quantitative statement, for a defined period of time, which may include planned revenues, expenses, assets, liabilities, and cash flows.
 Budgeting refers to the process of designing, implementing, and operating budgets.
 Master budget: Master budget, also known as the financial plan, forms the basis of the control systems in organizations.
-The master budget has two components the operating budget and the financial budget.
+The master budget has two components - the operating budget and the financial budget.
 The operating budget includes the sales budget, cash collections from customers, purchases budget, disbursements for purchases, operating expense budgets, disbursements for operating expenses, etc. The financial budget includes capital budget, cash budget, and the budgeted balance sheet.
 Participative budgeting: Participative budgeting is a budgeting process wherein the lower level of management sets the budget and presents it to the top management who review it and suggest changes if necessary before implementation.
 Participative budgeting helps in increasing the communication between the top management and the employees.
 Rolling budget/forecast: Rolling budget provides for an additional time period apart from the actual budget period.
 Flexible budgets allow managers to revise and update the targets set at the beginning of the budget period.
+Unit 6: Budget as an Instrument of Control 21 Zero-Based Budgeting ( ZBB): ZBB assumes the next year's budget to be zero.